Artem Markelov

-Artem Valeryevich Markelov (Артём Вале́рьевич Марке́лов; born 10 September 1994) is a Russian racing driver who last competed in the FIA Formula 2 Championship for HWA Team in 2020.
+Artem Valeryevich Markelov (Артём Вале́рьевич Марке́лов; born 10 September 1994) is a retired Russian racing driver who last competed in the FIA Formula 2 Championship for HWA Team in 2020.

 Career

 Karting

 Born in Moscow, Markelov began karting in 2006 and raced mostly in his native Russia for the majority of his karting career, working his way up through the junior ranks to progress into the KF2 category by 2010.

 ADAC Formel Masters

 In 2011, Markelov moved into open-wheel racing, competing in ADAC Formel Masters with Motopark Academy, taking eleven podiums in twenty-three races, including one win at Red Bull Ring.
 As a result, Markelov finished in fourth place in the final championship standings.

 Formula Three

 2011

 During the 2011 season, Markelov made his Formula Three debut, with Motopark, in the Hockenheimring round of the Formula 3 Euro Series.

 2012

 Markelov and Motopark – now under the Lotus moniker – elected to compete in the German Formula Three Championship in 2012.
 He finished seventh in the standings, scoring three podiums, including sprint-race wins at Lausitz and Hockenheim.